xdhmoore/ps-manage-docker/README.md

 This is a collection of semi-hacky functions for starting/stopping Docker and/or WSL.

-## Installation
+## Requirements

+* Tested only in PowerShell Core
 * Requires AutoHotkey to be installed in order to shutdown docker desktop via the system tray.
 I did say "semi-hacky"...
+* Modify the variables at the top of Manage-DockerWsl.ps1 as needed.
-* Run the following or add to your profile:
+* Run the following or add to your PowerShell profile:
 `Import-Module ./path/to/Manage-DockerWsl.ps1`

 ## Some of the Functions: